AIM-Harvard/aimi_alpha/aimi/totalsegmentator/README.md

-# nnU-Net - Cardiac Substructures Segmentation using TotalSegmentator
+# Cardiac Substructures Segmentation using TotalSegmentator